Improve Agility Drills with Cognitive Challenges: Why & How

 Sports naturally present athletes with complex scenarios that involve higher-level cognitive processing.
 Some of these include:

-How to Increase Cognitive Demands in Agility Training
+How to Add Cognitive Challenges to Agility Training

-When increasing the cognitive demands in your agility drills, it's important to remember that the brain is highly interconnected, so cognitive domains are not turned on and off like light switches.
+When adding cognitive challenges to your agility drills, it's important to remember that the brain is highly interconnected, so cognitive domains are not turned on and off like light switches.
 Instead, they’re more like volume knobs because they can be increased or decreased depending on the task or environmental constraints.
-Here is a practical framework (developed by Spiteri et al. 2018) for developing an effective training environment for agility:
+Here is a practical framework (developed by Spiteri et al. 2018) for creating an effective training environment for agility:

 We also suggest ensuring the stimulus positioning (where you'll be looking for information) and motor response (movement you’ll be performing) are specific to your sport to increase ecological validity.